george-hawkins/esp32-setup-material/docs/NOTES.md

 For whatever reason the Material icons [reference page](https://material.io/resources/icons/) does **not** include all available icons.
 There are some notable omissions, e.g. the icons associated with copy and paste (I commented on this in material-design-icons issue [#969](https://github.com/google/material-design-icons/issues/968#issuecomment-602195994)).

-The material-design-icons includes a directory of [reference pages](https://github.com/google/material-design-icons/tree/master/sprites/svg-sprite) for all the sprites they provide.
-Oddly, I can't find these served in a directly viewable form (on GitHub you can just view the raw HTML) so you have to use something [raw.githack.com](https://raw.githack.com/) to view them like so:
+The material-design-icons repo includes a directory of [reference pages](https://github.com/google/material-design-icons/tree/master/sprites/svg-sprite) for all the sprites they provide.
+Oddly, I can't find these served in a directly viewable form (on GitHub you can just view the raw HTML) so you have to use something like [raw.githack.com](https://raw.githack.com/) to view them like so:

 * [Action](https://raw.githack.com/google/material-design-icons/master/sprites/svg-sprite/svg-sprite-action.html).
 * [Alert](https://raw.githack.com/google/material-design-icons/master/sprites/svg-sprite/svg-sprite-alert.html).